json-schema-org/json-schema-org.github.io/specification.md

 Meta-schemas
 ------------

-The meta-schemas are schemas against which other schemas can be validated.It is self-descriptive: the JSON Schema meta-schema validates itself.
+The meta-schemas are schemas against which other schemas can be validated.
+It is self-descriptive: the JSON Schema meta-schema validates itself.

 The latest meta-schema is **2020-12**.
 For an explanation of the change to date-based identifiers, see the [Specification Links](specification-links.html) page.